 The book was supposed to be published in March but will now appear on 13 June.

-In a statement Mr Yiannopoulos said: "It would be absurd for me to publish a book without some discussion of the insanity of the last few weeks."
+In a statement on Facebook the Breitbart News editor said: "It would be absurd for me to publish a book without some discussion of the insanity of the last few weeks."

-He joked to Fox News in early February that he was most upset that he did not get the chance to wear his customised outfit, a "Native American headdress" with his name embroidered on it.
+He joked to Fox News in early February that he was most upset about the university campus protests because he did not get to wear his customised outfit, a "Native American headdress" with his name embroidered on it.

-He also accused of protesters using slurs against him like "white supremacist", which he denied, "to legitimize violence" against him.
+He also accused the protesters of using slurs against him like "white supremacist", which he denied, "to legitimise violence" against him.

 Publisher Simon & Schuster paid the right wing pundit $250,000 as an advance and has since been widely criticised for the deal, including another of its authors, feminist writer Roxane Gay, dropping her book deal as a result.

-"When my book was announced of course there was people saying they were going to burn it while calling me the fascist," he said.
+"When my book was announced of course there was people saying they were going to burn it while calling me the fascist," said Mr Yiannopoulos.

 "This is the sort of irony the progressive left in America doesn’t seem to appreciate."